pgorman/dangerjaunt/dangerjaunt.md

 Each henchman has a loyalty score.
 Initially, the loyalty score equals d6+7, plus the player character's charisma modifier.

-The henchman's loyalty score modifies morale checks.
+A henchman's loyalty score modifies morale checks.

 The referee might bump up or down a loyalty score from time to time, depending on the player character's long-term treatment of the henchman.